alexandermeindl/awesome-redmine/README.md

 - [additionals](https://github.com/alphanodes/additionals) - Redmine plugin for easy customization of settings, text and content display by using personal or role-based dashboards (drag&drop), providing wiki macros and act as library for other plugins.
 - [additional_tags](https://github.com/AlphaNodes/additional_tags) - Adding tags functionality to issues and wiki pages as well as entities of supported plugins.
 - [kanban](hhttps://github.com/happy-se-life/kanban) - Kanban plugin for redmine.
+- [mega_calendar](https://github.com/berti92/mega_calendar) - Brings a better calendar and more opportunities to display issues and holidays.
 - [redmine_banner](https://github.com/agileware-jp/redmine_banner) - Plugin for redmine to show site-wide banner message.
 - [redmine_custom_workflows](https://github.com/anteo/redmine_custom_workflows) - Allows to create custom workflows for Redmine.
 - [redmine_dashboard](https://github.com/jgraichen/redmine_dashboard) - This redmine plugin adds an issue dashboard that supports drag and drop for issues and support various filters and groups.